selimslab/selimslab.github.io/_NOTES/social-sciences/psychology/emotions/courage.md

 Not bravery, since bravery is instinctual, without thinking, courage is a conscious choice

-“The bravest people are the ones who don’t mind looking like cowards.”
+"The bravest people are the ones who don’t mind looking like cowards.”